DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 This test is VERY complete, as you can see.
 If you are only testing locally, it may be too much, but as it is it's perfect for a job running in Jenkins.

-At the same time, out if you are a developer you should be able to extrapolated from the above those parts that you need, in case you are testing one specifc service.
+At the same time, if you are a developer you should be able to extrapolate from the above those parts that you need, in case you are testing only one specific service.